Highlights

 Properly chosen lifestyle changes can be a great help for people with sensory processing disorder, for example:

-- Keep physical activities going.
+- Keep routine physical activities.
 Activity can be something as simple as a stroll around the block each day.

-- Wear compression garments to control tactile over sensitivity at times.
+- Wear compression garments to control tactile oversensitivity.

-- Have sensory-friendly environments at home and at work to avoid overstimulation and have a soothing sensory experience that suits your unique needs.
+- Have sensory-friendly environments at home and at work to avoid overstimulation to achieve a soothing sensory experience that suits your unique needs.

-- Develop a daily routine so that there can be predictability as to what happens next.
+- Develop a daily routine so that there is predictability as to what happens next.

 - Engage in creative activities, such as painting, music, or other hobbies that stimulate the senses gently.

-- Routine meditation can help the mind focus on specific sensations and be able to have much better control over responses to them.
+- Routine meditation can help the mind focus on specific sensations to achieve much better control over responses.

 - Slow, rhythmic pressure movements during massage also help regulate heart and breathing rates to the advantage of a person with SPD.